-Resurgence & Ecologist Magazine
+Resurgence & Ecologist magazine

 Resurgence & Ecologist magazine addresses the environmental, social, and spiritual challenges and opportunities of our time.
 It provides a voice for change that is driven not by fear, but by a love of the Earth and its many life forms.
 Recognising the interconnectedness of the crises we face; it seeks to inform and inspire a just and thriving future for all.